simone-viozzi/my-dot-files/README.md

         git clone https://github.com/zsh-users/zsh-completions ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/zsh-completions
         ```

-    2. Enable it in your .zshrc by adding it to your plugin list and reloading the completion:
+    2. ~~Enable it in your .zshrc by adding it to your plugin list and reloading the completion:~~ follow the readme for updated instructions

         ```bash
         plugins=(… zsh-completions)